Theoretical study of transition matrix elements in cadmium for vacuum-ultraviolet generation in $^{229}$Th nuclear clock applications: Conclusions

 We performed calculations of transition dipole matrix elements in neutral Cd for a large set of transitions using the Fock-space coupled cluster and configuration interaction with many-body perturbation theory (CI+MBPT) methods.
 In the case of Fock-space coupled cluster, two different implementations were used: the denominator shifting technique and the Intermediate Hamiltonian for incomplete model spaces.
 Previously, similar calculations for cadmium had been carried out only for a few low-lying transitions.
 Good agreement was found between the utilized methods and available theoretical and experimental results.
 A correspondence between the results obtained with the FS-CC and CI+MBPT approaches was achieved for a set of $5s^2\: ^{1}S_0 \to 5snp\: ^{1}P^{o}_1$ and $5s6s\: ^{1}S_0 \to 5snp\: ^{1}P^{o}_1$ transitions with $n$ up to 10.
 In the case of transitions to $5snp\: ^{3}P^{o}_1$ states, good consistency was observed for transitions with $n<9$.
 For the transitions involving the $5s5d\: ^{1}D_2$ state the results obtained with the FS-CC and CI methods are comparable for several low-lying $p$-states with $n<10$.

 The values of the third-order nonlinear susceptibility obtained within the IH FS-CCSD and CI+MBPT methods agree within 5\% for both considered FWM schemes.
-As a reference for the $|\chi^{(3)}_{a}|$, we suggest using the IH FS-CCSD results with an estimated uncertainty of 5\%.
-These values are expected to be of significant interest for the preparation of neutral Cd spectroscopy experiment, as well as for the generation of laser light at 148.4 nm through four-wave mixing in cadmium vapor, aimed at high-precision spectroscopy of the $^{229}$Th isomeric transition.
+Both methods account for electron-correlation effects in a different manner, thus, as a reference for the $|\chi^{(3)}_{a}|$, we suggest using the IH FS-CCSD results with an estimated uncertainty of 5\%.
+These values are expected to be of significant interest for the preparation of neutral Cd spectroscopy experiment, as well as for the generation of laser light at 148.4 nm through four-wave mixing in cadmium vapor, aimed at direct excitation of the $^{229}$Th nucleus.
 The discrepancy between the FS-CC and CI results for high-lying transitions highlights the need for more advanced experimental and theoretical approaches to accurately determine considered properties.